best restaurants in Brighton

 Why go?
 Multi-branch Indian street food vendor beloved by vegetarians.

-No trip to the seaside is complete without some fish and chips, so why not take it up a notch with Masala-battered fish ‘n’ chips?
+Let's be honest: no trip to the seaside is complete without some fish and chips – it's a British staple.
+So why not take it up a flavoursome notch with Masala-battered fish ‘n’ chips?
 The Curry Leaf Café has three places in Brighton (the Lanes, Kemptown and a train station kiosk).
 All of them serve South Indian street food made, where possible, with produce from farms in the Brighton area.
 Mid-range.

 Why go?
 Get to know the difference between natural, organic and biodynamic wine at this cool restaurant.